Generic selectors

 This group was called the ‘Paninaro’ as they met at the Al Panino sandwich shop in Milan to show off their latest gear – typically by Stone Island, C.P.
 Company, Moncler and Levis.

 Liverpool fans didn’t come away with just a trophy, though, as they discovered Stone Island while exploring the city of Rome.
-Ever the trend setters, Roma fans wore the jackets with the symbolic compass rose on the left sleeve, inspiring Liverpool fans to sample the brand and bring it back to England.
+Ever the trendsetters, Roma fans wore the jackets with the symbolic compass rose on the left sleeve, inspiring Liverpool fans to sample the brand and bring it back to England.

 Former Everton player Derek Mountfield, who won the UEFA Cup Winners’ Cup in 1985, spoke to BBC Sport about the shift in fashion culture among English supporters.
 He said: “Fans would go to Europe and bring back clothes.”

 Many other English fans were introduced to the Italian clothing brand in the 1980s during European away trips, and soon Stone Island spread in English culture to become a subcultural phenomenon.
+When popular football players, including Eric Cantona, started to wear the brand in the 1990s, the popularity of Stone Island grew exponentially.

-Subculture in Britain Begins
+Subculture in Britain begins

 Firms in England consistently wore Stone Island jackets and coats to games, for example, the Birmingham City Zulu Firm.
 In fact, Stone Island became so synonymous with football hooliganism in the 1990s that some grounds and pubs started to ban ‘Stoney’ clothing due to its negative connotations at a time when hooliganism was a significant problem in English football.